sebastianspicker/baseline-ops/README.md

 A working tree for win-mdm-security-hardening-kit with an evolving implementation history.

 ## Overview
-win-mdm-security-hardening-kit records the stable project shape and the work still worth checking.
+win-mdm-security-hardening-kit keeps setup, verification, and known limitations in one place.

 ## Status
 Lifecycle stage: exploration.
-Maintenance guidance now reflects the stable shape.
+Earlier setup detail now lives in maintained guidance.

 ## Usage
 - Merged scattered lib guidance into the docs.